satrik/homebridge-bslamp2/README.md

  - [filename] is 'bslamp-' and the IP address of the device with '-' instead of '.'
  - e.g.  'bslamp unpair bslamp-192-168-0-123'
 ```

+## Changelog
+## 1.0.1
+- changed scope of the saved states to work with muliple lamps
+- switched to promise-based _Characteristic.onSet / .onGet_ methods